Last Updated on by

 Speaking of convenience and reliability, again Impress is the clear winner, because it is the easiest to use.
 French pots are flimsy, and you have to press very gently.
 The glass ones break very often, although there are metallic versions which are very durable.
 Aeropress is better than a French press, but still a class under Impress.
 Aeropress is much smaller than the other two, competing to espresso, however, it is not an espresso device, since the pressure is too low.

-The taste of coffee is obviously a subjective factor, but if you need a bold coffee, with body, and a lot of the aromatic oils preserved, Impress is certainly the winner again.
+The taste of coffee is obviously a subjective factor.
+However, if you need a bold coffee, with plenty of body, and a lot of the aromatic oils preserved, Impress is certainly the winner again.

 The double wall, stainless steel cup of the Impress will improve the brewing, and keep coffee hot for a long time.